neurolabusc/OpenGLCoreTutorials/README.md

 Volume renderers are often [two pass, but can also be computed in a single pass](http://prideout.net/blog/?p=64).
 This project can be compiled for either mode, depending on whether the compiler directive '{$DEFINE TWO_PASS}' is enabled or not.
 There is no  meaningful performance difference between these two modes (the single pass eliminates a 2D texture lookup per ray, but for complex volumes we are computing hundreds of 3D texture lookups).
 However, the single pass method is simpler to implement as you do not need to manage a framebuffer for the cube's back face.

+I have a similar Lazarus project that uses [legacy OpenGL 2.1](https://github.com/neurolabusc/vx) instead of OpenGL Core 3.3.

 <img src="https://github.com/neurolabusc/OpenGLCoreTutorials/blob/master/render.jpg" width="271">